RightCake1/WGS/7_Phylogeny_Tree/Phylogeny_Tree.md

 2. Use Blastn to find and identify the most similar matches.
    - [Blastn Tutorial](https://blast.ncbi.nlm.nih.gov/Blast.cgi)
+   - Select and download aligned sequences in a .txt file format.
+Option in available in the web server itself.
+Download the csv file to keep track.

 3. Install MEGA11 software.
    - [MEGA11 Download Page](https://www.megasoftware.net/)